How does Springboard benefit my school(s)?

 How do schools finance the partnership?

 We work exclusively with resource-constrained schools, which have found myriad ways to resource their Springboard partnership.
 Schools usually perceive the value and finance the contract across a few key areas: literacy intervention; teacher PD/coaching; out-of-school time; family engagement; and, in some cases, technology.
 In addition to Title I, Springboard is a close fit for both Title II teacher Professional Development funds and Title III ELL funds.
-Some schools get creative with their accounting and split the pre-program teacher PD into a different fiscal year than the instructional portion.

 Let’s start the conversation